isomerpages/mas-moneysense/_cryptocurrency/Risks Of Cryptocurrencies, Initial Coin Offerings And Other Digital Tokens.md

 </li>
 <li>
 <p><strong>As a money-making opportunity.</strong>&nbsp;This could be an
-opportunity to participate in a new technology business, and/ or receive future returns.
+opportunity to participate in a new technology business and/ or receive future returns.
 This type of token is commonly called an Initial Coin Offering or ICO.</p>
 </li>